demisto/content/Packs/BPA/Integrations/BPA/README.md

 ### pan-os-bpa-submit-job
 ***
 Submits a job to the BPA job queue.
+PAN-OS devices with large configuration files may take a few minutes for the job to be submitted.

 #### Base Command